 - Support Trendline “tine”

-Steps to creating a Pitchfork
+How to Create a Pitchfork

-- Find a significant pivot or retracement (in the chart above, the lower left corner)
+- Find a significant pivot or retracement (in the chart above, the lower-left corner)

 - Find the next significant pivot or retracement (the dotted blue line connects the first pivot to this second pivot)